Mary Robinson

-Robinson is widely regarded as having had a transformative effect on Ireland, having successfully campaigned on several liberalising issues as a senator and as a lawyer.
-Robinson was involved in the decriminalisation of homosexuality, the legalisation of contraception, the legalisation of divorce, enabling women to sit on juries, and securing the right to legal aid in civil legal cases in Ireland.
-She was Ireland's most popular president, at one point having a 93% approval rating among the electorate.

-During her tenure as High Commissioner, she visited Tibet (1998), the first High Commissioner to have done so; she criticised Ireland's immigration policy; and criticised the use of capital punishment in the United States.
-She extended her intended single four-year term as High Commissioner by one year to preside over the World Conference against Racism 2001 in Durban, South Africa: the conference proved controversial due to a draft document which equated Zionism with racism.
-Amid rising pressure from the United States, Robinson resigned her post in September 2002.
-After leaving the United Nations in 2002, Robinson formed Realizing Rights: the Ethical Globalization Initiative, which came to a planned end at the end of 2010.
+During her tenure as High Commissioner, she visited Tibet in 1998 (the first holder of the office to do so) and criticised Ireland's immigration policy and the use of capital punishment in the United States.
+She extended her intended single four-year term as High Commissioner by one year to preside over the World Conference against Racism 2001 in Durban, South Africa; the conference proved controversial due to a draft document which equated Zionism with racism.
+Robinson resigned her post in September 2002.
+After leaving the United Nations, Robinson formed Realizing Rights: the Ethical Globalization Initiative, which came to a planned end at the end of 2010.

-Robinson served as Chancellor of the University of Dublin from 1998 until 2019, and as Oxfam's honorary president from 2002 until she stepped down in 2012.
+Robinson also served as Chancellor of the University of Dublin from 1998 until 2019, and as Oxfam's honorary president from 2002 until she stepped down in 2012.
 She returned to live in Ireland at the end of 2010 and has since founded The Mary Robinson Foundation – Climate Justice.
-Robinson remains active in campaigning globally on issues of civil rights.
-She has been the honorary president of the European Inter-University Centre for Human Rights and Democratisation EIUC since 2005.
+Robinson continues to campaign globally on issues of civil rights.
+She has been the honorary president of the European Inter-University Centre for Human Rights and Democratisation (EIUC) since 2005.
 She is a former Chair of the International Institute for Environment and Development (IIED) and is also a founding member and chair of the Council of Women World Leaders.
 She was a member of the European members of the Trilateral Commission.

+Robinson's presidency is regarded as having a transformative effect on Ireland.
+Having successfully campaigned on several liberalising issues as a senator and a lawyer, Robinson was a key figure in the decriminalisation of homosexuality in 1993, the legalisation of contraception and divorce, enabling women to sit on juries and securing the right to legal aid in civil legal cases in Ireland.
+Regularly polling approval ratings above 90%, approval of Robinson peaked at 93% among the Irish public, the highest rating of any Irish president.